-Virement can be authorised by the Cabinet, Chief Officers, Heads of Service and managers depending on the value of the sum involved.
-Details are set out in the Financial Regulations in Part 4.6 of this Constitution.
+Virement can be authorised by the Cabinet and Senior Officers depending on the value of the sum involved.
+Details are set out in the Financial Regulations in Part 4.8 of this Constitution.

 6. In-year changes to policy framework